samoatesgames/Clippy.WPF/README.md

 // Show will present the character as a top most window character.Show();

+// Hides a character, hidden characters can be re-shown by calling Show() again. character.Hide();

 // Dismisses a character, a dismissed character can not be reshown and must be recreated character.Close();